-The picture is created on an OLED TV when an electric current is passed through the pixels that make up the screen.
+OLED displays use organic compounds that emit light when an electric current is passed through the pixels that make up the screen.

-- Creating colour: When light is passed through the pixels, colour is created.
+- When light is passed through the pixels, colour is created.
 This makes up the colourful areas of your TV picture.

-- Perfect black: Parts of the screen that need to stay dark are not exposed to the electric current – enabling them to remain deep black.
+- Parts of the screen that need to stay dark are not exposed to the electric current – enabling them to remain deep black.